Health Care Guide Information

 Signs and Symptoms of Lymphoma:

-• Swollen painless lymph nodes: swollen and painless lymph nodes in the axilla, neck, or groin area.
+• Swollen painless lymph nodes: swollen and painless lymph nodes in the axilla, neck, or groin area appeared due to the accumulation of lymphoid cells in the lymph nodes.

-• Unexplained weight loss: Weight loss is very common because the cancer cells use the body’s energy for their growth and division and also at the same time person’s body is trying to fight the cancer cells to get rid of it.
+• Unexplained weight loss: Weight loss is very common because the cancer cells use the body’s energy for their growth and division, and also, at the same time, the person’s body is trying to fight the cancer cells to get rid of them.

-• Decrease appetite: Cancer cells release some hormones which cause a feeling of fullness and decrease appetite. in the case of lymphoma, an enlarged spleen may press the stomach which can lead to decreased appetite.
-Sometimes tumors in the stomach and intestine cause decreased appetite
+• Decreased appetite: Cancer cells release some hormones that cause a feeling of fullness and decrease appetite.
+In the case of lymphoma, an enlarged spleen may press on the stomach, which can lead to decreased appetite.
+Sometimes tumors in the stomach and intestine cause decreased appetite.

-• Abdominal distention: If the tumor starts growing in the abdomen/belly that leads to abdominal fullness and distention.
+• Abdominal distention: If the tumor starts growing in the abdomen/belly, it leads to abdominal fullness and distention.

 • Dry or itchy skin.
 This is due to dehydration as the patient’s oral intake decreases due to loss of appetite.

-• Dry cough and chest tightness: Furthermore, chest tightness and continuous dry cough if the patient has a large thymus gland.
+• Dry cough and chest tightness: Furthermore, chest tightness and continuous dry cough may occur if the patient has a large thymus gland.

-• Frequent infections: Frequent urinary, blood, or chest infections due to weakening immunity.
-Furthermore, a person can catch any type of infection bacterial, viral, or fungal very easily.
+• Frequent infections: Frequent urinary, blood, or chest infections due to weakened immunity.
+Furthermore, a person can catch any type of infection, bacterial, viral, or fungal, very easily from his /her surroundings due to compromised / weak immunity.

 Types of lymphoma: